Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -StorageAccountName
 Specifies the name of the storage account to be used.
 Wildcards are not permitted.
 This parameter is not required.
 When this parameter is not provided, the cmdlet will use the storage account that was defined previously as part of the advanced threat protection settings of the database.
-If this is the first time a database advanced threat protection settings is defined and this parameter is not provided, the cmdlet will fail.
+Leave empty to use the enhanced Azure Security Center experience for consuming alerts, configure notifications and handle suppressions.

 ```yaml
 Type: System.String